andalenavals/andalenavals.github.io/_research/rhostats.md

 \end{equation}
 $$

 the data vector.
 Both of which correspond to the concatenation of Tau and Rho statistics, for the +/- correlaction functions.
 The covariance matrix $$\textbf{C}$$ es estimated using FLASK simulations.
-A  set of parameters $\alpha$, $\beta$, and $\eta$ needs to be found for each tomographic bin, since the galaxy properties distribution are different and might correlate differently with PSF residuals.
-However, this does not mean these parameters are scale dependent.
+A set of parameters $\alpha$, $\beta$, and $\eta$ must be determined for each tomographic bin, since the galaxy property distributions are different and may correlate differently with PSF residuals.
+However, this does not imply that these parameters are scale-dependent.

 The figure below show one particular set of Rho statistics.